-On my way home on evening, I had a revelation about a new energy technology and how our relationship with energy would change.
+On my way home in the evening, I had a revelation about new energy technology and how our relationship with energy would change.
 Just as I found myself getting excited, my thoughts thumbed past a folder that read: “You made a commitment to your family not to get off track again – but to be normal with a normal job.”

 “Oh Great!”
 I thought.
 That was the last thing I needed weighing on my mind.
 Surely, my inaction would mean the ultimate degradation of our power grid and no electricity to our homes leaving our society in ruins and my children would pay for it all because I decided to go take a normal job.

 There had to be a balance.
 There had to be a way to string these things together.
 I would move slowly on this one and make it my life path instead of a quick fix for the sake of wealth and fame.
 I breathed this new thought process into place and started walking again – slowly, carefully.
 I would not compromise my family again – but would set in motion and position things to also research and develop this new technology – or new application of old technology.

 It has been five years.
 I have been fortunate and not-so-fortunate.
 We ultimately moved back to what I consider home in central Oregon to be closer to my father who passed away last year.
 I ended up working in the Solar industry and so got a little closer to my passions.
 But we also had some disappointments where I got incorporation only to have the limited funds stolen by a desperate partner during hard economic times – or the Great Recession.

 But things have persevered and some have dropped out of the cycle of trying to push this technology into becoming a viable company.
 The vision I have had remains contagious – but with debt looming and job security uncertain – I can’t help but begin another phase of research and pull myself up to continue pushing this forward.